CactusQuill/ImageLayerDecomposer/README.md

   - Combined preview of all layers
   - Downloadable results as individual PNGs or ZIP package

+- **Advanced Layer Manipulation**:
+  - Combine two layers into a new one
+  - Change colors of layers with professional color codes
+  - Support for Pantone TPX and TPG color systems
+  - Exact color extraction for pixel-perfect separation

 ## Installation

 1. Clone this repository or download the files